 Many people find an important piece of themselves in nature, but Deirdre Jenkins knows herself in oneness with nature at a whole new depth.
 Through her journeys with trauma, devotion, and remembering-the-self, Deirdre produces music that transports and transforms the listener.
 Contact her on Facebook.

 It's time for a super-charged, profoundly-rooted, sustainable and transformative revolution, and Chris Moore-Backman has an inspired take on the needed way forward.
 He is the author The Gandhian Iceberg: A Nonviolence Manifesto for the Age of the Great Turning, loaded with thoughts, words, and images which will radically enrich the path of all who read it.
 Chris has a couple decades experience with nonviolent action and training, most recently with an emphasis on efforts to end the age of mass incarceration.

-|Citizens Climate Radio Ep 10 Aaron Thier a Global Warming Storyteller||3/27/2017||
+|Citizens Climate Radio Ep 10 Aaron Thier and a global warming novel||3/27/2017||

 Storytelling is a vital skill to have when talking about climate change.
 Through his new climate change-themed book Mr. Eternity, Aaron Thier takes readers on a 1,000 year odyssey.
 The main character calls himself Daniel Defoe.
 We never learn his real name.
 Old Dan can't seem to die.
 Five different narrators in five different periods from 1500 to 2500 bump into this traveler.
 Aaron talks about the novel and reads excerpts.
 Also, poet and environmentalist, Clara Fang, reads her poem, Love in the Time of Climate Change.